And we are back right here at a cutting edge of societal evolution.

 It should have been classified, and he was able to pass that information to China.

-Not only did the Chinese get the information, but they were quickly able to incorporate it into their uh ships.
+Not only did the Chinese get the information, but they were quickly able to incorporate it into their ships.

 We have no business going there.

-Is it happening like that s like like that in in this kind of spying because you're talking about do we have leakers in the government who uh are actually conversing with uh with the ChICOMs, both over there in their in their own country and and uh agents here, or is it all literally just being stolen because we're not classifying enough stuff?
+Because you're talking about, do we have leakers in the government who are actually conversing with the Chikoms, both over there in their own country and agents here?

 It's kind of a combination of the two.

-Don't l he he got away with it because he had friends in high places.
+He got away with it because he had friends in high places.

-He got three months in prison, and one of the reasons he did was because a senior U.S. intelligence official who was his friend, the guy's name is Lonnie Henley.
+And one of the reasons he did was because a senior U.S. intelligence official who was his friend, the guy's name is Lonnie Henley.

 Well, Lonnie Henley right now is under investigation, but I'm not confident that they're not going to just cover that up as well.

-Uh that's the guy that wrote the letter to the judge.
+That's the guy that wrote the letter to the judge.

 And that's happening as well.